 Next, he ordered the part from a local appliance parts store (it only cost $40) and got the dryer working again in less than three hours.

-Doing that saved us over $200 on what the repair cost we were quoted from the appliance store was, and he learned a valuable skill in the process.
+Doing that saved us over $200 on the repair cost we were quoted from the appliance store, and he learned a valuable skill in the process.

-Most appliance repair isn’t terribly difficult but you do need to know what you are doing.
+Most appliance repairs aren’t difficult, but you do need to know what you are doing.
 The Internet is a great resource for learning how to repair appliances.

 You’ll have to be quick and check Craigslist often as you look for the items that are going for the best price and will make you the most profit as you resell them.

-Check Craigslist or other sites every day, and check the “free” section as well.
-Many people who are selling used appliances aren’t looking to make a huge profit – they just want the item gone.
+Check Craigslist or other sites every day, and check the “free” section.
+Many people selling used appliances aren’t looking to make a huge profit – they just want the item gone.

-They also don’t want to have to pay to get rid of them, and many appliance retailers and junkyards do charge a fee for taking old appliances.
+They also don’t want to pay to get rid of them, and many appliance retailers and junkyards charge a fee for taking old appliances.

 You may also be able to negotiate a lower sale price if you can get the appliance picked up sooner rather than later.

-When buying used appliances in order to resell them, it’s important to take into account the gasoline you have to use when picking them up.
+When buying used appliances to resell them, it’s important to take into account the gasoline you have to use when picking them up.

-It may not be worth it to drive your truck an hour away to pick up an appliance you’ll only make a $50 profit on when you resell.
+It may not be worth driving your truck an hour away to pick up an appliance you’ll only make a $50 profit on when you resell.

-If you are looking to make a business selling used appliances, Craigslist is probably your best bet for finding good deals on appliances that you can resell for a profit.
+If you are looking to make a business selling used appliances and do not want to travel too far, look on Craiglist, Facebook Marketplace, eBay Local, or OfferUp to find good deals on appliances that you can resell for a profit.

-The other reason you might want to know how to sell a used appliance for cash is if you are replacing older appliances in your home with newer ones.
+The other reason you might want to know how to sell used appliances for cash is if you are replacing older appliances with new appliances.